An Overview of Stevens-Johnson Syndrome

-Stevens Johnson Syndrome (SJS) is a severe medical condition that occurs as an allergic reaction to certain medications.
-The condition involves severe blistering the skin and the mucous membranes.
+Stevens-Johnson Syndrome (SJS) is a severe medical condition that occurs as an allergic reaction to certain medications.
+The condition involves severe blistering of the skin and the mucous membranes.
 The most affected areas are generally the mouth, ears, nose, and eyes.

 SJS can be triggered as an allergic reaction to any of the following and more:

 - Antibiotics (including penicillin)

 - Sulfa drugs

 - Blisters, rash or red splotches on the skin or around the mouth, ears, and nose

 - Swelling of the eyelids; red eye; and conjunctivitis